Expert Tips for Catalytic Converter Processing & Handling

-With more than 25 years’ experience in catalytic converter processing, PMR’s experts have the expertise and insider knowledge needed to thrive.
+With more than 25 years of experience in catalytic converter processing, PMR’s experts have the expertise and insider knowledge needed to thrive.
 In an industry subject to frequent change, having access to valuable information empowers catalytic converter recycling businesses to make the right decisions.
 Here are 4 expert tips for handling and processing your catalytic converters.

 In the catalytic converter processing industry, it’s important to know the precious metal content of your material.
 For example, converters from truck salvages are primarily platinum-based, with 30%-40% palladium and no rhodium, while yards that purchase older-model vehicles will acquire converters with more palladium.
 Each of these recyclers should follow the precious metal market to ensure they get the most out of their specific converters.